alaurenson/Shantou-2018/UNIX/README.md

 2. [Bioinformatic one-liners](https://github.com/stephenturner/oneliners#etc) compiled by Stephen Turner.
 These are somewhat advanced compared to what we did today, but resemble the kinds of commands we'll use later in the course.

 3. [UNIX commands for NGS data processing](http://userweb.eng.gla.ac.uk/umer.ijaz/bioinformatics/linux.html) written by U. Ijaz.
 A great cheat-sheet for UNIX commands, and specific commands for dealing with next-gen sequencing data.
 The exercises herein are very similar to the kind of work we're hoping to achieve in this course.

+4. [Python For Biologists](https://pythonforbiologists.com) is a fantastic resource for getting started with Python.
+This is an extremly powerful programming language, and is something you should check out if you're serious about Bioinformatics.
+Look at the Python Tutorial section.
+Sadly, I don't have time (on top of everything else) to get everyone up to speed with Python in two weeks.